coolbreeze413/qorc-onion-apps/qorc_fpga_breathectrl/README.rst

   4. The code should load and break at :code:`main()`

-  5. Run the task :code:`debug-load-fpga (JLink)` at this point, to load the FPGA design
+  5. Run the :code:`load-fpga-debug (JLink)` task at this point, to load the FPGA design

   6. Resume/Continue debugging using the blue :code:`Continue/Break` button at the top or using :code:`F8`